-For many, outsourcing still feels like a dirty word.
-It can feel like admitting defeat or as though you’re relinquishing control.
+Many talent acquisition teams are still uncertain about outsourcing - whether it's a case of losing control or not knowing who you can trust.
 And yet, going to a specialist is simply part and parcel of day-to-day life.
 Nowadays, many people choose to go to a hairdresser, hire professional cleaners, or use a personal trainer.
-Reaching out to experts is the logical way to get better results, in shorter timeframes or at a fraction of the cost.
+Reaching out to experts is the logical way to get better results, in shorter timeframes, or at a fraction of the cost.
 Outsourcing recruitment is no different.
 So, how do you know when you’re defying common sense?
 When is it time to outsource?

 Flag #1: Your hiring process is haemorrhaging time and money